 Hate Incidents can also be reported on-line.

 GATE is a forward moving group of Gypsies and Travellers working woards a brighter future by promoting understanding between them and the setled community.

 GATE will attend your meeting or group event and answer questions on the travelling life.

-Leicestershire County Council and Leicester City Council have been working in partnership to create an interactive anti racist bullying resource for schools.
+Leicestershire County Council and Leicester City Council worked in partnership to create an interactive anti racist bullying resource for schools.
 'Throwing Stones' was originally a VHS resource consisting of a short film and resource pack.
-To bring it up to date, this has now been transformed into a website, making it more easily accessible.
+This was developed into a website to enable continued access to the resource.